erpalma/throttled/README.md

 # Fix Intel CPU Throttling on Linux
-Workaround for Linux throttling issues on Lenovo T480 / T480s / X1C6 notebooks as described [here](https://www.reddit.com/r/thinkpad/comments/870u0a/t480s_linux_throttling_bug/).
+This tool was originally developed to fix Linux CPU throttling issues affecting Lenovo T480 / T480s / X1C6 as described [here](https://www.reddit.com/r/thinkpad/comments/870u0a/t480s_linux_throttling_bug/).

-This script forces the CPU package power limit (PL1/2) to **44 W** (29 W on battery) and the temperature trip point to **95 'C** (85 'C on battery) by overriding default values in MSR and MCHBAR every 5 seconds (30 on battery) to block the Embedded Controller from resetting these values to default.
+The CPU package power limit (PL1/2) is forced to a value of **44 W** (29 W on battery) and the temperature trip point to **95 'C** (85 'C on battery) by overriding default values in MSR and MCHBAR every 5 seconds (30 on battery) to block the Embedded Controller from resetting these values to default.

-### Supported hardware
+### Tested hardware
-Other users have confirmed that the script is also working for these laptops:
+Other users have confirmed that the tool is also working for these laptops:
-- Lenovo T480
-- Lenovo T480s
-- Lenovo X1C5
-- Lenovo X1C6
-- Lenovo T580
-- Lenovo L480
-- Lenovo T470
-- Lenovo X280
-- ThinkPad Anniversary Edition 25
+- Lenovo T480, T480s, X1C5, X1C6, T580, L480, T470, X280, ThinkPad Anniversary Edition 25
-- Dell XPS 9370
-- Dell Latitude 7390 2-in-1
+- Dell XPS 9370, Latitude 7390 2-in-1

 I will keep this list updated.

-### Is this script really doing something on my PC??
+### Is this tool really doing something on my PC??
 I suggest you to use the excellent **[s-tui](https://github.com/amanusk/s-tui)** tool to check and monitor the CPU usage, frequency, power and temperature under load!

 ### Undervolt
-The script now also supports **undervolting** the CPU by configuring voltage offsets for CPU, cache, GPU, System Agent and Analog I/O planes.
-The script will re-apply undervolt on resume from standby and hibernate by listening to DBus signals.
+The tool now also supports **undervolting** the CPU by configuring voltage offsets for CPU, cache, GPU, System Agent and Analog I/O planes.
+The tool will re-apply undervolt on resume from standby and hibernate by listening to DBus signals.
 You can now either use the `UNDERVOLT` key in config to set global values or the `UNDERVOLT.AC` and `UNDERVOLT.BATTERY` keys to selectively set undervolt values for the two power profiles.

 ### HWP override (EXPERIMENTAL)
 I have found that under load my CPU was not always hitting max turbo frequency, in particular when using one/two cores only.
 For instance, when running [prime95](https://www.mersenne.org/download/) (1 core, test #1) my CPU is limited to about 3500 MHz over the theoretical 4000 MHz maximum.
 The reason is the value for the HWP energy performance [hints](http://manpages.ubuntu.com/manpages/artful/man8/x86_energy_perf_policy.8.html).
 By default TLP sets this value to `balance_performance` on AC in order to reduce the power consumption/heat in idle.
 By setting this value to `performance` I was able to reach 3900 MHz in the prime95 single core test, achieving a +400 MHz boost.
 Since this value forces the CPU to full speed even during idle, a new experimental feature allows to automatically set HWP to performance under load and revert it to balanced when idle.
 This feature can be enabled (in AC mode *only*) by setting to `True` the `HWP_Mode` parameter in the config file.